Loyalty, Courage & Common Sense

 Erected by Olympic National Forest.

 Credits.
 This page was last revised on April 18, 2018.
-This page originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 71 times since then.
+It was originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 90 times since then and 5 times this year.
 Last updated on April 11, 2018, by Martin Schrattenholzer of Renton, Washington.
 Photos: 1, 2. submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.